Chapter 3 : The Election

 ‘They’d love for you to come visit sometime, Harry,’ Neville continued, shedding away his tears fully now.
 ‘They don’t know much about your defeat... well your defeats of Voldemort yet... haven’t really gotten around to saying much about it... but even still, they’d love to meet you and Ron as well – you two are the sons of my parents’ friends after all.’

 ‘We’d love to Neville – anytime, we promise,’ Ron said to the approval of Harry.

-‘Just give us the word… I’m sure Hermione and Ginny would love to come as well,’ Harry said smiling.
-Words could not describe how happy he was for his friend.
+‘Just give us the word...
+I’m sure Hermione and Ginny would love to come as well,’ Harry said smiling, giving Neville a small hug, clapping him on his back.
+Words could not describe how happy he was for his friend as Ron followed.

 ‘Well, you don’t see that every day.
 Good for Neville,’ Ron said cheerfully, resuming the search for Hermione and Ginny that Harry had already started.

 ‘I still don’t see them anywhere...’ he said absent-mindedly, noticing that five separate lines were now beginning to form near the fountain of the Atrium.

 ‘We should probably just move forward.
 Dad told me earlier to meet near the lifts if we ever got separated.’

 Nodding his head in agreement, he followed Ron through the crowd.
 It took more than double the time that it normally would to reach the lifts but Harry was relieved when he saw the Weasleys, Hermione and Ginny waiting for them on the outskirts of the Atrium.

 ‘Been wondering where you two were!’
 Hermione called out to them as they got closer.
 Your line must have been moving a lot slower than ours.’